cphaneuf/inter_rater_reliability/README.md

 3. Run the newly generated executable.
 <pre><code>$ ./main
 </code></pre>
-4. After the program runs, data.csv will be created.
-If you would like to run the program again, rename data.csv so that it does not get overwritten by the forthcoming data.csv file.
+4. After the program runs, data_X.csv will be created, where X is the date/time stamp.

 ## USING THE PROGRAM, STEP 3: Compare the 'Codings' or 'Ratings' from 2+ Independent Researchers
 Once all (2+) researchers have finished using the CommandLineClassifier (i.e. all text files have been independently 'coded'), follow these instructions.